 Helping Laguna Beach & Mission Viejo Stay Healthy

 Mission Hospital has an established history of community service for the residents of south Orange County.
 We are committed to improving the health and quality of life of the people we serve.
-In the past five years, we have allocated more than $120 million to community benefit activities.
 A cornerstone of the work we do is through partnerships, working with others “of like minds” to create change.
 We work with dozens of local non-profits, faith based organizations, civic leaders and local residents to understand and respond to the needs of the community.

 For questions, concerns, or further information, please send us an email.